hermes atlas

 tokscale -c opencode -c claude

-# Cursor IDE uses Tokscale's API cache; run login + sync first
+# Cursor IDE uses Tokscale's API cache; run login + sync --json first

 tokscale --client cursor